clay-curry/clay-curry/README.md

 Aloha, colleagues and open source neighbors!

-My name is Clay, and I've got a *guily* pleasure for tooling, refactoring, and abastraction mobility 😏
+My name is Clay, and I've got a *guily* pleasure for
+1. tooling,
+2. refactoring, and
+3. choosing right abstractions (esp. if that means more of 1.)
+😏

 <!--